WARGAMES Terrain & Buildings

 - Pros and cons of building your trench system from scratch, versus acquiring commercial terrain products and painting them.
 Strangely, the author fails to mention pre-painted terrain options.
 (3 pages)

 - Chapter 4: Building and Painting Commercial Scenery

 - Lists available commercial products by scale, with painting tutorial (the same info is repeated in several places).
 For 15mm, he provides pictures of Ironclad Miniatures resin pieces, then shows how he paints them.
 For 20mm, he covers the vacuum-formed plastics from Early War Miniatures, with painting tutorial.
 For 28mm, the author looks at Ironclad Miniatures resin products and Amera vac-formed sci-fi (!) trenches, with painting tutorial and guide to adding detail (planking, sandbags, and wattling).
 Heavily illustrated.
 (47 pages)

 - How to make individual gameboards from styrofoam over MDF, designing the layout, how to carve styrofoam trenches and shellholes.
 Adding planking and other details.
 Painting tutorial.
 No man's land and barbed wire.
 (22 pages)

 - Ideas for special terrain for the trenchline.
 Uses 20mm out-of-production Bellona vac-formed terrain to show making a fortified cellar and a stronghold with bunker.
 Making a shell-shattered woods and gun emplacements.
 (8 pages)

 - Chapter 7: Researching First World War Trenches Today

-- Guide to WWI trench exhibits in France.
+- Guide to surviving WWI trench exhibits in France.
 Heavily illustrated.
 (29 pages)